WXJC-FM: Return to Talk

 The station reverted to talk radio in January 2009.
 Again known as "101.1 The Source", WYDE-FM aired "America's Morning News" plus Laura Ingraham, Dennis Miller, Dave Ramsey, Rusty Humphries, and Dr. Asa's syndicated shows.
 Local shows include "The Michael Hart Show" weekday afternoons,"The Lee Davis Show" middays, and another local show from 7 to 9pm, "The Steve West Show".

 There were several local weekend shows as well.
 They include "Shop Talk with Jim Moore", and "Your House Inside and Out".

 On February 18, 2013, WYDE-FM rebranded as "Superstation 101 WYDE" with a revamped lineup, including new Program Director Leland Whaley in afternoons, previous afternoon host Michael Hart in mornings and Dave Ramsey in the early afternoons.

 As of October 2015, the station's weekday lineup has changed.
 Whaley was still hosting an afternoon show and Ramsey's show was still featured, but Hart was moved to nighttime from 7 to 9 p.m.
 Former Birmingham television news anchor Andrea Lindenberg hosted a show from 9 to 11 a.m., followed by the syndicated "Yellowhammer Radio" program hosted by Cliff Sims, publisher of the conservative blog Yellowhammer News, from 11 a.m. to 1 p.m.
 In 2017, Lindenberg left the station to join Matt Murphy on WZRR, and Yellowhammer Radio co-host Scott Beason took over the time slot.
 After Cliff Sims took his new position at the White House, Ford Brown, took over from 12–3.

 Religion and Southern Gospel

 On November 5, 2018, WYDE-FM changed its format from talk to a mix of Southern Gospel music and Christian talk and teaching, under new WXJC-FM call letters.
 The format and call sign moved to 101.1 from 92.5 FM in Cordova.
-That station, in turn, switched to inspirational music using the WYDE-FM call letters.
+That station, in turn, switched to talk and inspirational music using the WYDE-FM call letters.